What info is uploaded and kept on your server(s)?

 Who in your company has access to the data?
 Is there role separation between developers and sysadmins?

-Only two persons have full access and knowledge on how to access the data - the head of tech and the team lead.
+Only two persons have full access and knowledge on how to access the data - the Lead Developer and the team lead.
 The rest of the team, including management, marketing, other developers in the company do not have access to any of the applications behind Drop Guard - the front end (interface visible to a user), and the backend (separate servers performing updates).

 The logs and debugging data which may be visible for other developers are impersonated - they contain a project ID, type or operation and the status.
 If the problem requires direct communication with a user and checking his project status using a “master” Drop Guard account, it can be done only by a team lead, who is responsible for all further communications.
 A regular developer is not given permission to see the user project in full or “masquerade” as a regular user.